Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Compiled by 10 top travel bloggers

-In this travel guide of Georgia, we’ll try to sum the best things to do and places to visit for a hypothetic two-weeks Georgia itinerary.
+In this travel guide of Georgia, we’ll try to sum up the best things to do and places to visit for a hypothetic two-week Georgia itinerary.
 We compiled this article with the help of 8 top travel bloggers from all around the globe to give the readers a first-hand view of all the best places to visit in Georgia.

 4 things to know about Georgia